 The DDGA Womens Player of the Year started in 1994, at the suggestion of Kerry Peterson, who was Dalhousie Womens Captain at the time.

 District golf seemed to be aimlessly going around year after year, with no satisfactory conclusion, or reward for effort and attendance.

-She believed that it would be good to have a suitable finale, which would act as encouragement for golfers to attend events right throughout the year, plus add another dimension to the Dalhousie Tournament and Bowl experiences for that year.
+She believed that it would be good to have a suitable finale, which would act as encouragement for golfers to attend events right throughout the year, plus add another dimension to the DDGA Tournament and Bowl experiences for that year.

 Kerry generously donated a perpetual Rose Bowl, to enable all winners names to be engraved upon it, and also designed the original brooch, cast by RUFFLES jewellers in Bendigo.
 This was produced by them for some years in solid 9ct gold, until the WGDD Committee, as it was then, made the decision to have all new brooches made in silver.

 The Player of the Year is now an entrenched component of DDGA Club events and generates much interest within the district.

-1. To be eligible to attain points, a player must be a financial member of a Dalhousie District Golf Association affiliated club.
+1. To be eligible to attain points, a player must be a financial member of a DDGA fully affiliated club.